Quantum Secret Sharing Scheme on Hypercyclic Quantum Structures: The hypercycle quantum access structure with three hyperedges

 Since this scheme imposes restrictions on the selection of $K_{i,j}$, it ensures that the unauthorized subset in the access structure cannot obtain any information about the secret $k$.
-Therefore, this scheme is a perfect secret sharing scheme.
+Therefore, this scheme is a PCSS scheme.

-Furthermore, in this scheme, the shared secret key is $(s,k)$, and the share received by the participant $P_1^{(i)}(i\in[6])$ is as follows:
+Furthermore, in this scheme, the shared secret is $(s,k)$, and the share received by the participant $P_1^{(i)}(i\in[6])$ is as follows:

 Thus, the information rate of this scheme reaches $\frac{2}{3}$.
 Combining with the above analysis, we know that $\rho^{*}_c\left(H_{3}(P,\Gamma_{9})\right)=\frac{2}{3}$.